 Dining etiquette plays an important part in making a favorable impression.
 It is a visible signal of the state of our manners including table manner and therefore is essential to professional success.
-The point of etiquette is to make you feel comfortable, not uncomfortable.

 As in many cultures, proper habits of eating and drinking are very important.
 Dining etiquette is widely respected in many cultures across the globe.
 Proper table manners vary from culture to culture, although there are always a few basic rules that are important to follow.
 Here I am getting into a couple of basics.